nixworks/public/news/2010/09/9/README.md

 The official death toll from the natural-gas-line explosion in a Bay Area suburb stands at four people, with 38 homes destroyed, as authorities investigate what caused the blast.

 ### [An Iranian diplomat at the United Nations states that United States citizen Sarah Shourd will be released "very soon". ](/news/2010/09/9/an-iranian-diplomat-at-the-united-nations-states-that-united-states-citizen-sarah-shourd-will-be-released-very-soon.md)
-_Context: Iran, Sarah Shourd, United Nations, United States, diplomat_
+_Context: American, Iran, Sarah Shourd, United Nations, diplomat_

 ### ["Ground zero" mosque and cultural centre controversySusilo Bambang Yudhoyono, the President of Indonesia, and Asif Ali Zardari, the President of Pakistan, call on President of the United States, Barack Obama, to stop International Burn a Koran Day being organised by the Dove World Outreach Center. ](/news/2010/09/9/ground-zero-mosque-and-cultural-centre-controversypsusilo-bambang-yudhoyono-the-president-of-indonesia-and-asif-ali-zardari-the-preside.md)
 Barack Obama has condemned an American pastor&rsquo;s plan to burn copies of the Koran on the ninth anniversary of September 11 as a &ldquo;recruitment bonanza for al-Qaeda&rdquo;, as outrage has built across the Islam world.